evan-razzaque/open-pulsefire-haste/protocol/README.md

 ## Operation

 This mouse operates in "direct" mode, and seems to use LED updates to persist its settings while awake.
-That is, a couple of seconds after sending a LED packet, the mouse reverts back to the settings saved in its onboard memory.
 Therefore, LED packets must be constantly sent.
+See [Set LED settings](#set-led-settings) for more information.
+ That is,
 # Sent Packets

 Packets sent by Ngenuity.